-Diabetes is a condition that causes a person's blood sugar level to become too high of people in Wakefield aged 17 and over are living with either 8.6% Type 1 or Type 2 diabetes (2023-24).
+Diabetes is a condition that causes a person's blood sugar level to become too high Type 1 diabetes: a lifelong condition where the body's immune system attacks and destroys the cells that produce insulin.
+Type 2 diabetes: where the body does not produce enough insulin, or the body's cells do not react to insulin properly. of people in Wakefield aged 17 and over are living with either Type 1 or Type 2 diabetes (2023-24).
 Diabetes prevalence is increasing locally and nationally.